pudly/schmopera-hugo/content/articles/jeremy-dutcher-deep-in-dialogue-with-his-roots.md

 ---
-title: "Jeremy Dutcher: "deep in dialogue" with his roots"
+title: "Jeremy Dutcher: &quot;deep in dialogue&quot; with his roots"
 ---

 Tenor, composer, activist, and musicologist Jeremy Dutcher is mid-tour of his *Wolastoqiyik Lintuwakonawa*, an album of "collaborative compositions" that makes a significant nod to his Wolastoq First Nation roots.